-From checking email on our phones to crunching numbers on our laptops to organizing a teleconference over cloud-based software, it's hard to overstate the importance of information technology in the workplace.
-But what, exactly, are we talking about when we talk about IT?
+From checking email on our phones to crunching numbers on our laptops to organizing a teleconference over cloud-based software, it’s hard to overstate the importance of information technology in the workplace.
+But what, exactly, are we talking about when we talk about IT

-Types of Information Technology
+Information Technology Definition

 The phrase “information technology” goes back to a 1958 article published in the Harvard Business Review.
 Authors Harold J. Leavitt and Thomas L. Whisler defined several types of information technology: